Which place is cheaper, San Antonio or Dallas?

 Shopping is a popular activity when visiting San Antonio.
 From souvenir shops to local boutiques and chain stores, there are several shopping options around town.
 Check out the historic Market Square or the shops at Rivercenter for some of the city's most interesting shopping.

-San Antonio is very good for its Christmas activities.
-However, Dallas does not offer Christmas activities.
+San Antonio is very good for its scenery and beauty.
+However, Dallas is not a destination known for its beauty.

 San Antonio is renowned for its family-friendly activities.
 Also, Dallas is not as famous, but is still a good city to visit for its kid-friendly activities.